meg-gutshall/meg-gutshall.github.io/_posts/2019-02-15-whats_up_with_that_sinatra_env.markdown

 use Rack::MethodOverride
 ```

 `Rack::MethodOverride` is a piece of Sinatra Middleware that intercepts every request run by our application.
 It will interpret any requests with `name="_method"` by translating the request to whatever is set by the `value` attribute-normally `PATCH` or `DELETE` for purposes in our Sinatra curriculum.
-This line must be placed in the `config.ru` file above all controllers in which you want access to the Middleware's funtionality.
+This line must be placed in the `config.ru` file above all controllers in which you want access to the Middleware's functionality.

 ### Lines 9-13